PORK TRENDS

 LOINS

-Boneless loins continued to decrease, while bone-in loins reversed higher.
-Supply continues to be adequate, while demand is fair and improving, according to analysts.
+Both bone-in and boneless loins moved higher.
+Supply is decreasing, although it continues to be adequate, while demand is steady and improving, according to analysts.
 Historically, the loin markets begin to slowly move higher as the weather becomes warmer and seasonal demand increases.

 TENDERS